CSRG-Group/dcs-notes.github.io/cs139/Lang1.md

 ## a (Links)
-produces a link that whn clicking on the content redirects to another page uses attribute href to specify page
+produces a link that whn clicking on the content redirects to another page uses attribute href to specify page.

 `<a href="www.google.com"> a search engine </a>`

-href can link to external sites but can also link to within the page e.g `href="#top"` will move the page to a tag with id top
+href can link to external sites but can also link to within the page e.g `href="#top"` will move the page to a tag with id top.

 ## img (Image)
-Displays an image on the page
+Displays an image on the page.

-uses attribute src to specify location
+Uses attribute src to specify location.

-alt attribute is a description for software to interpret the image
+`alt` attribute is a description for software to interpret the image.

 `<img src="file.gif" alt="file">`

-## Strong
+## strong
 makes any content bold

 `<strong> content </strong>`